tubery/facGameProject/README.md

 to the mirrored image the frame is starting from the last frame since it is now at the beginning

-**Future work: Reverse frames going from right to left instead of default left to right: makes smoother animation but not important now**

 Not as responsive as my first implementation but it will have to do for now Ive spent too much time tuning this so I will move on